Balticconnector

 Balticconnector is a bi-directional natural gas pipeline between Ingå, Finland and Paldiski, Estonia operated by Gasgrid Finland and Elering.
 It connects the Estonian and Finnish gas grids, and provides Finland with access to the Inčukalns underground gas storage facility in Latvia.

 The subsea pipeline and a nearby data cable were damaged in October 2023.
 The pipeline was repaired and began operation again after six months.
 The Chinese authorities reported that the anchor of the Hong Kong-flagged ship NewNew Polar Bear was responsible for breaking the pipeline.
-The Chinese authorities concluded it was an accident, while "both the Estonian and Finnish inquiries are ongoing."
+The Chinese authorities stated it was an accident, while "both the Estonian and Finnish inquiries are ongoing."
+The damage to the pipeline did not result in any critical consequences, as Estonia could obtain gas from other pipelines and gas only accounts for 5% of Finland’s energy consumption.

 Technical description

 The project consists of 77 km of a bi-directional offshore pipeline between Ingå in Finland and Paldiski in Estonia, 21 km of onshore pipeline in Finland between Ingå and Siuntio, and 55 km of onshore pipeline in Estonia between Paldiski and Kiili.
 There are also metering and compressor stations in Ingå and in Kersalu, Estonia.
 The offshore part is operated jointly by Elering and Baltic Connector, while onshore sections of the pipeline will be developed separately by each party.
 Originally, there was also a proposal for alternative 140 km long route from Vuosaari (district of Helsinki) to Paldiski.

 The offshore section and the Finnish onshore section use 500 mm pipes with an operating pressure of 80 bar.
 The Estonian onshore section uses a 700 mm pipe with an operating pressure of 55 bar.
 In Estonia the pipeline is connected to the existing 700 mm transmission pipeline from Latvia, which will be enhanced.
 The initial capacity of pipeline is 0.9 e9m3/a.
 Later, it will increase up to 2.6 e9m3/a.
 The pipeline cost €300 million, of which 206 million were financed by the European Commission.

 The onshore section in Estonia was built by EG Ehitus AS, a subsidiary of Eesti Gaas, and the offshore section was built by Allseas.
 The offshore pipeline was laid by the pipe-laying vessel Lorelay.
 Pipes were supplied by Corinth Pipeworks Pipe Industry S.A., Greece.